Arseniy007/CS50x/README.md

-# All Problem Sets for CS50x (Introduction to CS, Harvardx)
+# All Problem Sets for CS50x (Introduction to CS by Harvardx & edX)